 My dissertation uses ethnographic methods and interviews to understand concepts of descent-based difference at a diverse community health center.
-Other research uses qualitative or quantitative methods to investigate 1) meaning making at a recycling redemption center, 2) multiracial identity, 3) multiracial organizations, and 4) the concept of career in organizations.
+Other research uses qualitative and quantitative methods to investigate 1) environmental meaning making at a recycling redemption center, 2) the multiracial population, and 3) the concept of career in organizations.

 My research is published in Genealogy, Demography, and the Journal of Contemporary Ethnography.
 I have been funded by the National Science Foundation, the Social Science Research Council, and the Andrew W. Mellon Foundation, among other sources.

-Prior to graduate school, I worked as a Policy Fellow at Connecticut Voices for Children, a research and advocacy non-profit.
+Prior to graduate school, I worked as a Policy Fellow studying racial disparities at Connecticut Voices for Children, a research and advocacy non-profit.
 I received my bachelor’s degree in Sociology, with a minor in study of women and gender, from Smith College.

 You can reach me at sarahiverson [at] nyu.edu.